 Croatia isn’t a very popular choice for Filipino travellers.
 It’s far and not at all talked about as an option when your family or barkada plans a holiday overseas.
 You usually have to do extra research when you go to a far-flung country like Croatia.
 On top of that, you have to apply for a visa.
 It sounds like a chore, doesn’t it?

 But speak to anyone who has been to Croatia, and they’ll share just how pleasantly surprising the country is in terms of beauty, uniqueness, and atmosphere.
 Every ounce of energy and buck you spend on this country will be worth it.
 Read on for a basic travel guide for first-timers!

 Also read: Croatia Will Officially Be Part of the Schengen Zone Starting January 2023

-The most common way to get a tourist visa for Croatia is either obtain a valid Two or Multiple Entry Schengen Visa or a valid Croatian Visa.
-You can apply for a Schengen Visa either at VFS Global or the embassy/consulate here in the Philippines of the country that constitutes your main destination.
-You may read how to apply for a Schengen Visa here.
+The most common way to get a tourist visa for Croatia is either obtain a Schengen visa or a valid Croatian visa.
+You can apply for a Schengen visa either at VFS Global or the embassy/consulate here in the Philippines of the country that constitutes your main destination.

 Step 1: Compile all necessary documents